ibm-cloud-docs/cloud-logs/iam-ingestion-permissions.md

 {: #iam-ingestion-permissions-apikey}

 Consider the following information when using IAM API Keys:
-- You must grant the `Sender` permission to a user ID, a service ID, or an access group to send logs to an {{site.data.keyword.logs_full_notm}} instance.
+- You must grant the `Sender` permission to the service ID.
-- You must generate a new user API key or a new service ID API key after the permissions to send logs are granted to the access group, service ID, or user ID.
+- You must generate a new service ID API key after the `Sender` permission to send logs is granted to the service ID.
-- When you grant permissions via an access group, the users and service IDs that are included in the access group will inherit the permissions.
-- Grant permissions to send logs to a user ID for testing purposes only.
 - When you use an API key as the authorization method of the {{site.data.keyword.agent}}, the {{site.data.keyword.agent}} can be hosted both inside and outside of {{site.data.keyword.cloud}}.

 For more information on how to generate an API key, see [Generating an API Key for ingestion by using a service ID for authentication](/docs/cloud-logs?topic=cloud-logs-iam-ingestion-serviceid-api-key).